Dr Mona Hanna Attisha Awtt Portrait

 Miguel Del Toral of the Environmental Protection Agency acknowledged there were unsafe levels of lead in the water system, but nothing was done.
 A friend who worked for the EPA told Dr. Hanna-Attisha that a scientist from Virginia Tech, Marc Edwards, had found high levels of lead in Flint residents’ tap water.
 Lead is a neurotoxin that impacts brain development, how people think and behave.
 It’s effects are especially damaging and incurable for children whose brains are still in formation.
 Dr. Hanna-Attisha began her own investigation and discovered that the lead levels in children’s blood were 50% higher in 2015 than they had been before the 2014 switch in water sources.
 By the time she identified the problem, over 8,000 children had been irreparably poisoned.

 On September 24, 2015 she released a study that revealed that children had high levels of lead in their blood and it was caused by the Flint city council’s decision to save money by using the Flint River as the municipal water source, rather than the well treated water provided by the Detroit Water and Sewage Department.
-As more children were being poisoned each day, Dr. Hanna-Attisha knew she needed to act urgently and ignored the long scientific process of have peer-reviewed studies done.
+As more children were being poisoned each day, Hanna-Attisha knew she needed to act urgently and ignored the long scientific process of have peer-reviewed studies done.
 She held a press conference and testified twice in court against the state of Michigan, which tried to discredit her and her team’s allegations and research.
-And she was ridiculed her personally.
+And she was ridiculed personally.

-While Dr. Hanna-Attisha admitted that there were moments when she was scared, there was no doubt that she was right.
-During a TEDMED talk, Dr. Hanna-Attisha said, “As physicians we have taken an oath to stand up as the healers and the protectors.
+While Hanna-Attisha admitted that there were moments when she was scared, there was no doubt that she was right.
+During a TEDMED talk, Hanna-Attisha said, “As physicians we have taken an oath to stand up as the healers and the protectors.
 We were fighting for the future that lives and grows inside our children and this was not a fight we could lose.
 Not on my watch.”

 In 2016, Hanna-Attisha launched the Michigan State University and Hurley Children’s Hospital Pediatric Public Health Initiative.
 Then she released her narrative: What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City (2018).

 There is no safe level of lead for human consumption.
-To this day, Dr. Hanna-Attisha and her team are working diligently for the children and families of Flint and in other cities like Baltimore and Chicago where people living in poverty are exposed to lead.
+To this day, Hanna-Attisha and her team are working diligently for the children and families of Flint and in other cities like Baltimore and Chicago where people living in poverty are exposed to lead.
 Although there is no way to flush led from the body once it’s there, the effects can be mediated by a healthy, high calcium diet.
-Dr. Hanna-Attsha has been a leader in the campaign to educate people about the importance of good nutrition, and to make nutritious food available to poor people.
+Hanna-Attsha has been a leader in the campaign to educate people about the importance of good nutrition, and to make nutritious food available to poor people.
 “The most potent medication that we can prescribe is to lift our families out of poverty,” she says.

 For her role in exposing the Flint Water Crisis and her public health advocacy in response to the crisis, Time Magazine named Dr. Hanna-Attisha one of the Most Influential People in 2016.
 She was also included in the Politico 50.
 She was the recipient of the 2016 Ridenhour Prize for Truth-Telling and the PEN American Center James C. Goodale Freedom of Expression Award and as one of the Ten Outstanding Young Americans of 2016.
 Hanna-Attisha was also named Michiganian of the Year by the Detroit News.